 So what would have happened then if there was no explosion?

 Had Hindenburg not exploded, she would have completed her journey to New Jersey safely.
 The first part of its first scheduled transatlantic round trip flight of the 1937 season, she would have been refueled and prepped for her return voyage.
 Returning to Europe several weeks later, the cycle would have continued over and over.

-Despite omitting the disaster, the great airships were an endangered species by the 1930s.
-A combination of both an overall questionable safety record and the advancement of aircraft technology put the longterm future of these ships in doubt.
+Despite omitting the disaster, the great airships already were an endangered species by the 1930s.
+A combination of both an overall questionable safety record, by either design or human error, and the advancement of aircraft technology put the longterm future of these ships in doubt.

 By the 1930s, a number of great airship disasters had already occurred, most of which with considerable loss of life.

-Despite the fame of the Hindenburg disaster, the USS Arkron is actually considered the deadliest airship disaster of all time.
+Despite the fame of the Hindenburg disaster, the USS Arkron is actually considered the deadliest airship disaster of all time and is all but forgotten since its demise wasn't captured on film.
 With a higher death toll, the loss of this vessel signaled the end of US involvement in the development of airships.
 The loss of R101 three years earlier signaled the end for the British.
 By the time Hindenburg flew in 1936, Germany was one of the only countries still building and operating airships at a large scale.

 The USS Los Angeles, a german built airship under US control, and one of the very last to be decommissioned by the US, ultimately proved that rigid airships didn't benefit US Navy operations during Fleet Problems XII and XIII.
-Their fragility couldn't be overcome.
+Their fragility and vulnerability to anti-aircraft fire couldn't be overcome.